vSatori/VRenderer/README.md

 # VRenderer
-VRenderer is a simple soft rasterization renderer,for the practice of graphics knowledge.
+VRenderer is a simple soft raster renderer,for the practice of graphics knowledge.

 ## Features